ericmjl/pyds-cli/docs/workflows/01-new-project.md

 that you can expand on in case you wish to make a CLI tool for others to use.
 There are a smattering of code quality tools automatically installed as part of your `pre-commit` hooks.
-You can optionally create a `conda` environment automagically.
+You default to getting a `conda` environment automagically, and you have a custom Python package (`project_name/`) installed into the environment too, ensuring portability of your data analysis code.